 We wanted to understand how the COVID-19 pandemic was affecting emotions, attitudes and perceptions around returning to the physical workplace.
 So far, we have collected data from nearly 1,000 people across 28 states and 21 industries.
 For non-billable work, that’s a pretty decent data set gathered simply to see what we could find out.
 And what we discovered went against our assumptions at every turn.

 Don’t miss a single word.
-Check out the rest of this article by clicking here to go straight to the source.
+Subscribe to the IBJ for more articles like this.
+Click here to go straight to the IBJ’s website.

 For example, when we mapped how ready people felt to return to the workplace, I foolishly thought we would see a downward-trending graph based on age.
 I thought the youngest folks in any given workplace would be those most ready to return to work, given the statistics I read in the paper that people in their 60s and beyond were most heavily affected by COVID-19.